Nonlinear regression: Segmentation

 The independent or explanatory variable (say X) can be split up into classes or segments and linear regression can be performed per segment.
 Segmented regression with confidence analysis may yield the result that the dependent or response variable (say Y) behaves differently in the various segments.

-The figure shows that the soil salinity (X) initially exerts no influence on the crop yield (Y) of mustard, until a critical or threshold value (breakpoint), after which the yield is affected negatively.
+For example, the figure shows that the soil salinity (X) initially exerts no influence on the crop yield (Y) of mustard, until a critical or threshold value (breakpoint), after which the yield is affected negatively.